 On the other side of the country, the majestic and enchanting sand dunes isolate you completely and the Al Thakira mangrove forest takes you straight to the heart of nature.

-Getting in touch with yourself
+Qatar dunes: Getting in touch with nature

 Visiting the dunes of Qatar was one of my highlights in this country.
 A magical new world completely remote from civilization, the dunes can bring up a sense of adventure and excitement, but at the same time calm you down and relax you.